nfes-org/nfes-org.github.io/_posts/2015-04-08-ThePetrophysicsElephantintheGe.md

 ---
-title: The Petrophysics Elephant in the Geomechanics Room
+title: "The Petrophysics Elephant in the Geomechanics Room"
 tags: presentation
 ---